Biden: It’s time to bury the ‘Rust Belt’ label - NewsBreak

 Biden was joined Friday by both Republican and Democratic elected officials from Ohio, including Sen. Sherrod Brown (D), Rob Portman (R) and Gov. Mike DeWine (R).
 Biden recognized Portman, who is retiring at the end of his term in January, “for being a gentleman and showing Democrats and Republicans can work together.”

 The race to replace Portman is between Rep. Tim Ryan (D) and Republican J.D.
 Vance, who has the backing of former President Trump.
-Ryan has tried to maintain distance from Biden as polls show the race to be closer than many expected.
+Ryan has tried to maintain distance from Biden as polls show the race to be closer than many expected .Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.